 Less Is More | Shorten Your Practice Sessions

-It is a funny saying, but in this case, it may work.
+It is a funny saying, but in this case, it may work for you.
 Shorter but more frequent practice sessions will help you stay on track.
-If you normally practice for 1hour, try to do 10 -15 minutes.
-Your progress will be slower but … you will still have some results.
-It is much better than not practicing at all.
-It will also keep you on track with your goals.
+If you usually practise for 1 hour, try to do 10 -15 minutes of practising.
+Your progress will be a little bit slower, but … you will still have some results.

-This point actually applies all year round.
-Having the guitar in a visible place will make it easier to pick it up and just play.
-You will also be more motivated and it is a great time saver.
 Avoid the situation where you have to get your guitar out of the gig bag, tune it up and then start.
-Just thinking about doing all those things may be enough to stop you practicing at all!
+Just thinking about doing all those things may be enough to stop you practising at all!

 I know that a lot of you treat guitar playing very personally.
-A lot of my students say something like this: “I play only for myself”, but how about you try to force yourself and share your skills with your family and friends.
+A lot of my students say something like this: “I play only for myself”, but how about you try to force yourself and share your skills with your family and friends?
 You don’t have to play anything complicated, even the simplest chords and strumming will do the job.
-Most people will never get to the level where you are right now, so don’t be afraid to play the guitar during Christmas for others.
-It is fun and motivating.

-I hope this short article will help you stay on track and will motivate you to pick up the guitar during Christmas.
+I hope these tips will help you stay on track and will motivate you to pick up the guitar during Christmas.
 Don’t forget that music needs to be shared, so do it.
 Don’t worry about how it sounds, everybody will love it.
-You will have a great time and it will still count as a practice session.
+You will have a great time, and it will still count as a practice session 🙂